hyphacoop/hypha.coop/_posts/2025-12-09-distributed-press-building-the-road.md

 ## 2020

-**Building the Foundation** - The initial $50,000 from Grant for the Web (Coil, later Interledger) supports the team, comprised of Hypha members and two independent contractors, in creating the proof of concept: both the basic publishing technology and the magazine itself.
+**Building the Foundation** - The initial funds from Grant for the Web (Coil, later Interledger) supports the team, comprised of Hypha members and two independent contractors, in creating the proof of concept: both the basic publishing technology and the magazine itself.

 **Call Series Begins** - The team initiates conversations exploring what's usable and promising in the decentralized web space.